Mashed Potatoes with Egg and Milk

 8. Step 8:

-If you like mashed potatoes of a more liquid consistency, then add a little more milk.
-The puree is ready.
-Serve it as a side dish to any meat or fish dishes.
-Enjoy your meal!
+If you like a looser mash, add a little more milk.
+The mashed potatoes are ready.
+Serve them as a side for any meat or fish dish.
+Enjoy!

 • Ripe potatoes - 80 kcal/100g